dakofler/auto_compyute/README.md

 ```
 ![Compute Graph Visualization in AutoCompyute](examples/compute_graph.png)

-By defining a bunch of `Ops` this forms a basic framework, that allows you to build most machine learning models easily.
+By defining a bunch of `Ops` this forms a basic framework, that allows you to build and train most machine learning models easily.

 AutoCompyute also offers a module base class for holding the state of a neural network layer (parameters, buffers, etc.).
 To create your own modules, simply inherit from the `auto_compyute.nn.Module` base class, make sure to call `super().__init__()` in your init method and implement a `forward()` method.